 A trendy area filled with delicious fare

-- Essen
+- Food

 Fitzroy is an on-trend, foodie enclave with both affordable pubs and swankier established restaurants for fans of fine dining.
-Gertrude Street acts as a microcosm of Fitzroy – once a rough area, now home to a cool crowd frequenting popular bars, restaurants, pubs, boutiques and galleries.
+Gertrude Street acts as a microcosm of Fitzroy: once a rough area, now home to a cool crowd frequenting popular bars, restaurants, pubs, boutiques, and galleries.

 - 5